- Who We Are

 How do I join?
 What does it cost?

-Joining is easy — just email Rich Dillio, Director of Membership and Research, to get started.
+Joining is easy — just email Carrie Robison, Manager of Industry Affairs, to get started.
 Include the name of your company and where in the US you are located.
 When it comes to cost, membership dues are determined by your company’s North American revenue, and dues bands are set by ESA’s Board of Directors.

 I want to go to E3, how do I get in?